Cecilia-Carmignoto/MicroC_pipeline/Docker /README.md

 ```
 Now you are inside the container and can work in it interactively with the command line.

-# Run the analysis step by step in the container
+# Run the analysis through command line interacting with the container

 ## Before starting
 If test data are needed